 DefinitionBy Mayo Clinic staff

-A knee brace is a device worn around your knee to help you stay on your feet in spite of knee osteoarthritis.
-Knee braces come in a variety of designs, but most are constructed with a combination of rigid and flexible materials — plastic or metal for basic structure and support, and synthetic rubber or moldable foam for padding and positioning.
+Knee braces come in a variety of designs, but most are constructed with a combination of rigid and flexible materials — plastic, metal or other composite material for basic structure and support, and synthetic rubber or moldable foam for padding and positioning.

 - Frontera WR, et al. Essentials of Physical Medicine and Rehabilitation: Musculoskeletal Disorders, Pain, and Rehabilitation.
 2nd ed.
 Philadelphia, Pa.: Saunders Elsevier; 2008. http://www.mdconsult.com/das/book/body/208746819-6/0/1678/0.html.
 Accessed May 14, 2013.